CoolKit-Technologies/apiDocs/en/APICenterV2.md

 | deviceid | String   | N                | Device ID                                                               |
 | apikey   | String   | N                | Apikey of the shared user whose sharing permissions are to be modified. |
 | permit   | Int      | N                | Updated sharing permissions.
 See [Device sharing] endpoint for details. |

+Note: The apikey parameter comes from the detailed information of the device.
+Please search for the parameter shareTo in the document.

 Response data parameters: